ddeutils/ddeutil-workflow/docs/api/job.md

 making matrix values before execution parallelism stage execution.

-The Job model does not implement `handler_execute` same as Stage model because the job should raise only `JobException` class from the execution method.
+The Job model does not implement `handler_execute` same as Stage model because the job should raise only `JobError` class from the execution method.

 ## Strategy